snsaiphoo/binf6110_assignment3/README.md

 As mentioned in the methods, `Bracken` was used to refine `Kraken2` classifications by re-estimating species- and genus-level abundances and correcting for biases arising from shared k-mers.
 The resulting `Bracken` outputs were then converted into BIOM format using `kraken-biom`, generating a structured feature table suitable for downstream analysis.
 This BIOM table was imported into `R`, where processing, normalization, and visualization were performed using packages such as `phyloseq` and `ggplot2`.
 All subsequent analyses and figures were generated in R to ensure consistent and reproducible exploration of gut microbial composition in vegan and omnivore samples.

-### Family Level Abundance in R
+### Taxonomic Abundance at the Family Level
 <div align="center">

 <img src="figures/taxonomic_abundance_family.png" width="700"/>
 <br>
 <b>Figure 2.
-Taxonomic composition by diet group at the family level.</b> Relative abundance of microbial taxa at the family level across all samples, grouped by diet (omnivore and vegan).
+Taxonomic abundance by diet group at the family level.</b> Relative abundance of microbial taxa at the family level across all samples, grouped by diet (omnivore and vegan).
 Each bar represents an individual sample, with colors indicating the proportion of different families.
 The gut microbiome in both groups is largely dominated by families such as <i>Bacteroidaceae</i>, <i>Lachnospiraceae</i>, and <i>Oscillospiraceae</i>.
 Lower-abundance families were grouped into an "Other" category for clarity.
 Overall, the taxonomic profiles appear broadly similar between diet groups, though some variation in the relative abundance of key families can be observed across samples.

 </div>

-### Genus Level Abundance in R
+### Taxonomic Abundance at the Genus Level
 <div align="center">

 <img src="figures/taxonomic_abundance_genus.png" width="700"/>
 <br>
 <b>Figure 3.
-Taxonomic composition by diet group at the genus level.</b> Relative abundance of microbial taxa at the genus level across all samples, grouped by diet (omnivore and vegan).
+Taxonomic abundance by diet group at the genus level.</b> Relative abundance of microbial taxa at the genus level across all samples, grouped by diet (omnivore and vegan).
 Each bar represents an individual sample, with colors indicating the proportion of different genera.
 The gut microbiome is dominated by genera such as <i>Bacteroides</i>, <i>Faecalibacterium</i>, <i>Blautia</i>, and <i>Alistipes</i>, with noticeable variability across samples.
 Lower-abundance genera were grouped into an "Other" category for clarity.

 </div>